 - You can use our hosted Linking Service,

-- Download the LIMES package CAUTION: version 0.4 will be replaced soon.
-Please contact Axel Ngonga if you are interested in an alpha of the new kernel and run it locally on your server or
+- Download the LIMES package (includes a user manual) and run it locally on your server or

 - Use the LIMES webservice programmatically at the LIMES Linking Server.
 A client for tests be found here.
 The short description (the manual will be out soon) can be found here.